How Fuel Gauges Work

 While fuel gauges are far from exact, they err on the conservative side.

-For more information on fuel gauges and related topics, check out the links below.
+For more information on fuel gauges and related topics, check out the links on the next page.